-The first level of appeal will be to the AAC
+The first level of appeal is to the AAC

-Second level of appeal
+Second Level of Appeal

-The second level of appeal will be to SEARC (Student Evaluation and Appeals Review Committee).
-Criteria for this second level of appeal will be to present new information or to contest compliance with published processes and procedures.
-See policy 5.f.
+The second level of appeal is to SEARC (Student Evaluation and Appeals Review Committee).
+A limited number of AAC decisions can be appealed to SEARC as described above..